Faissen/Musical-preferences-Springfield-vs-Shelbyville---Tripleten-Bootcamp/README.md

 * Communicating findings clearly through plots and narrative explanations

 Areas for improvement

 Future enhancements could include:
 * Incorporating statistical significance testing (e.g., chi‑square, t‑tests)
 * Adding more granular data, such as user demographics or subscription type
 * Improving visualizations with interactive dashboards (Plotly, Tableau, Power BI)
 * Automating parts of the analysis with reusable functions

-Extras: Include a project description, methodology, and instructions on how to run the project.

 The dataset includes:
 * User IDs